10up/twentysixteenreact/README.md

 ## Contributing

 We are excited to see how the community receives the project.
-We'd love to receive links to open-sourced themes using ReactifyWP.
+We'd love to receive links to open-sourced themes using NodeifyWP.